 The Office of Human Resources provides employees with information about and support accessing their benefits.
 Of particular interest: benefits-eligible employees can use their NCFlex Dependent Daycare Flexible Spending Account to pay for childcare.
 The FSA allows for pre-tax deduction and reimbursement, up to $5000/year, for the costs of daycare for an eligible dependent (including children up to 13 years old and legal dependents who are physically or mentally incapable of caring for themselves).
 Employees can also take advantage of paid time off through the Community Service Leave program, which enables employees to participate in volunteer activities such as attending children’s fieldtrips or volunteering in the classroom (through the high school level).

 LGBTQ Center sponsors a variety of programs for the support, education, and enrichment of our campus community.

 The Carolina Women’s Center is a supportive parenting environment and resource hub for faculty, students, and staff on campus.
 A lending library stocks a number of books on parenting issues.
 See below for a list of available titles.
 The CWC also offers lactation space, as well as child-friendly study space.

-- The Media Resource Center in the basement of the House Undergraduate Library has a large selection of films (including children’s and family titles) available to stream or check out on DVD using your OneCard.
-To search titles, visit http://search.lib.unc.edu/filmfinder/.
+- The Media Resources Center, located in the basement of the R.B.
+House Undergraduate Library, has a large selection of films.
+Children’s and family titles are available to stream or to check out on DVD with your OneCard.
+To search for available films, visit Filmfinder.

-- The School of Library Science has a library of children’s books available for check out in Manning Hall, as well as a reading space for children.
-You can check these books out with your OneCard.
-They can also be delivered to other libraries on campus through Carolina Blue library book delivery service.
-To search for other books held by one or all libraries, visit http://search.lib.unc.edu/.
+- The School of Information and Library Science (SILS) in Manning Hall has a library with a large selection of children’s books and a reading space for children.
+The SILS library is located on the 1st floor of Manning Hall, and you may request any of their titles be delivered to other libraries on campus through the Carolina BLU book delivery service.
+To search for books held by any library on campus, visit the catalog.